gigerlin/proxy/README.md

 ## proxy server ##

-A proxy server publishes one or more domains (services).
-For each domain, a rpc object will be instantiated upon client connection.
-This rpc object implement methods so they are available to the client through the avs-rpc mechanism.
+A proxy server publishes one domain (service).
+For this domain, a rpc object will be instantiated upon client connection.
+This rpc object implements the methods that need to be available to the client through the avs-rpc mechanism.

 ```js
 proxy = require('avs-proxy');